 - Urinary diversion - In some cases the bladder cannot be salvaged with augmentation surgery.
 Some bladders are so contracted that augmentation of their volume is not practical.
 Also other patients may have problems like fistula out of the bladder, tumors in the bladder or radiation damage that is so severe that the bladder is not suitable to be used for reconstruction.
 In these cases the bladder needs to be bypassed and patients need to undergo.
 There are many types of urinary diversion that range from creation of a new bladder out of a sphere of bowel to creation of a simple conduit to conduct urine from the kidneys to a bowel stoma at the skin.

-Bladder Augmentation, Chronic Urinary Tract Infections, Complications of Spinal Cord Injury, Complications of Urologic Surgery, Female Incontinence, Mesh Erosion, Neurogenic Bladder, Pelvic Dysfunction/Incontinence, Urology, Vesicovaginal Fistula
+Bladder Augmentation, Chronic Urinary Tract Infections, Complications of Spinal Cord Injury, Complications of Urologic Surgery, Female Incontinence, Incontinence, Mesh Erosion, Neurogenic Bladder, Pelvic Dysfunction/Incontinence, Urology, Vesicovaginal Fistula

 Bladder Augmentation, Complications of Spinal Cord Injury, Complications of Urologic Surgery, Female Incontinence, General Urology, Mesh Erosion, Neurogenic Bladder, Pelvic Fractures and Urethral Injury, Radiation Injuries, Trauma and Reconstructive Urology, Ureteral Stricture, Urethral Stricture, Urinary Diversion, Urinary Strictures and Fistula, Urology, Vesicovaginal Fistula